Awards and Scholarships

 The Northeast Regional Honors Council annually recognizes two students as Student of the Year – one from a two-year institution and one from a four-year institution.
 The two students selected for an NRHC Student of the Year Award must have demonstrated scholastic excellence and must have made a significant impact on their honors program.
 The award recognizes academic excellence, outstanding leadership skills, socially engaged contributions, and innovations that the students have shown at their home institution.
-In addition, the winners are role models for other students in their honors programs and have demonstrated commitment that is above their peers.
-The selected students might also have worked to engage honors ideals outside their home institutions through participation in intercollegiate projects, NRHC and/or NCHC conferences, service to their communities, and more
+In addition, the winners are role models for other students in their honors programs and have demonstrated commitment that is beyond their peers.
+The selected students might also have worked to engage honors ideals outside their home institutions through participation in intercollegiate projects, NRHC and/or NCHC conferences, service to their communities, and more.

 NRHC members are encouraged to submit applications for Minority Scholarships to help cover the cost of conference-related expenses for students who are presenting at the NRHC conference.
 NRHC will award up to twenty (20) scholarships each year.
-The Scholarship will provide $295 to the honors program to be used for the student's conference registration and $50 directly to the student for other conference-related expenses.
+The Scholarship will pay for the student's conference registration fee and $50 directly to the student for other conference-related expenses.

-Partners in the Park is an experiential learning program sponsored by Southern Utah University in cooperation with the National Collegiate Honors Council (NCHC) and the U.S. National Park Service.
-The university organizes projects, at national parks across the country, that offer unique opportunities for collegiate honors students and faculty to visit areas of the American landscape noted for their beauty, significance, and lasting value.
+Partners in the Parks is an experiential learning program sponsored by Southern Utah University in cooperation with the National Collegiate Honors Council (NCHC) and the U.S. National Parks Service.
+Partners in the Parks organizes projects at national parks across the country, offering unique opportunities for collegiate honors students and faculty to visit areas of the American landscape noted for their beauty, significance, and lasting value.
 Each year, NRHC subsidizes the costs for students to attend Partners in the Parks.